Feel (A-Mei EP)

 Feel (感覺) is the first extended play by Taiwanese singer A-Mei.
 It was released on April 20, 1999, by Forward Music.
 The EP contains four songs in total on the Taiwanese edition and six song on the Hong Kongese edition.
 The EP Feel was released to coincide with a Sprite advertisement.
 A-Mei was the spokesperson for Sprite Asia in 1999, who also created "Give Me Feelings" and "Sunrise" for A-Mei.
 Feel has sold 180,000 copies in Taiwan, making it the best-selling EP in Taiwanese music history.

 Background and development

-In 1999, the beverage company Sprite wanted to use A-Mei's personality to convey the brand personality of their soda drink, so they invited A-Mei to be the spokesperson of their beverage in Asia.
-In order to match the advertisement, they released the EP album Feel, and created the advertisement song "Give Me Feelings," which was written by Wu Yukang and Chen Zhihan, and in order to make the brand even more youthful, the lyrics used the words "Come on Come on, Give Me Feelings."
+In 1999, the beverage company Sprite wanted to use A-Mei's personality to convey the brand personality of their soda drink, so they invited A-Mei to be the spokesperson for their beverage in Asia.
+In order to match the advertisement, they released the EP album Feel, and created the advertisement song "Give Me Feelings," which was written by Wu Yukang and Chen Zhihan, and to make the brand even more youthful, the lyrics used the words "Come on Come on, Give Me Feelings."